wlsherica/HadoopCon_2015_SparkSQL/README.md

 In this tutorial, you will learn how to initialize Spark SQL with SQLContext (HiveContext), manipulate DataFrames, import data, user defined functions, and operate cache().
 For example,

+## Slides

+This is a link of [Spark SQL](https://speakerdeck.com/wlsherica/spark-sql-of-hadoop-con-2015)

 ### Python API
 Spark 1.4.1:
 ```python